ShaliniArumugam-02/Hot-Cold/README.md

 --Basic styling techniques: fonts, colors, spacing, and layout

 💡 Project Goals
-Practice writing semantic and well-structured HTML
+--Practice writing semantic and well-structured HTML

-Learn to style a static page with CSS using selectors, layout, and box model
+--Learn to style a static page with CSS using selectors, layout, and box model

-Build confidence in starting small web design projects from scratch
+--Build confidence in starting small web design projects from scratch